The Crucial Constants in the Exponential-type Error Estimates for Multiquadric Interpolations

 Now we need another lemma. \begin{lemma} For any positive integer $k$,

 \end{lemma} \em \bf Proof.\rm \quad This inequality holds for $k=1$ obviously.
 We proceed by induction.

 \ \ \ $\Box$

-Because of the local nature of the result, we first restrict our attention to the case where $x$ lies in a cube.\\ \\ {\bf Theorem 2.4.}\ \em Suppose $h$ is defined as in $\left(1.4\right)$ and $m$ is its order of conditional positive definiteness.
+We can now enter the core of our theory.
+In the following theorem and its proof, we try to maintain the symbols of [6] whenever possible so that the reader can easily compare our results to those of Madych and Nelson.
+In fact the original form of this theorem is essentially Madych and Nelson's work.
+They offer the existence of the constant $\lambda$ and the exponential-type expression of the error bound.
+We include it here just to make this paper more readable.
+Our main contribution is the calculation of (i)the constant $\lambda$ which greatly depends on $\rho$, (ii)the constant $\delta_{0}$ and (iii)the coefficient to the left of $\lambda^{\frac{1}{\delta}}$ in (2.2) which greatly depends on the dimension n and the shape parameters $c $ and $\beta$.\\ \\ {\bf Theorem 2.4.}\ \em Suppose $h$ is defined as in $\left(1.4\right)$ and $m$ is its order of conditional positive definiteness.
 Let $\mu$ be its corresponding measure as in $\left( 1.5\right)$ .Then, given a positive number $b_{0}$, there are positive constants $\delta _{0}$ and $\lambda ,0<\lambda <1$, which depend on $b_{0}$ for which the following is true:\\ If $f\in \mathcal{C}_{h,m}$ and s is the h spline that interpolates $f$ on a subset $X$ of $R^{n}$, then